-A complimentary copy of this book was provided by .
+This book was provided to me by .
 I was not required to write a positive review, and have not been compensated for this.
 All opinions are my own.

 Published by Harper Collins on June 11th 2013

 Genres: Fiction, Christian, Romance, General, Amish & Mennonite

 In A Hopeful Heart, the first novel of the new Hearts of the Lancaster Grand Hotel series from best-selling author Amy Clipston, Hannah finds herself at a crossroads in her life.
 Her community offers her love and support after the untimely death of her husband, but an Englisher offers her the chance of a new life after her unexpected tragedy.